Colin0224/esfd/README.md

 python app.py
 ```

-Paste a YouTube URL in the input field and press **Convert** to generate the lofi audio.
+Paste a YouTube URL in the input field and press **Convert** to analyze the track and play back the detected notes.